naveganth/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+Yes, they all have the same "odd-number" class.
 - Do the even numbered `div` elements have unique IDs?
+Yes, number 2 has the id `"n2"` and number 4 has the id `"n4"`.
 - Does the Number 3 element have multiple classes?
+Yes, it has odd-number and n3;